Palazzo Ducale Doges Palace Venice

 The Doge’s apartments, Bridge of Sighs and prisons are worth seeing – especially crossing the Bridge of Sighs.

-This view – the prisoners’ view from the Bridge of Sighs as they made their way to the prison cells.
+This picture shows the prisoners’ view from the Bridge of Sighs as they made their way to the prison cells.

 Image: Jean-Pol GRANDMONT, CC BY 4.0, via Wikimedia Commons